NCAA College Basketball Betting

 College basketball betting isn’t much different from NBA wagering.
 Sides and totals are the most popular wagers, but moneylines, along with live betting is available, as well.
 Player and team props won’t number as many as NBA contests, but these markets have increased in recent years.
 During March Madness, the number of betting sites and options is almost overwhelming, almost!

 Point spread betting on college sports is no different than the traditional point spread wagering.
 The same rules that apply for NBA apply here as well.
 There’s going to be some higher point spreads compared to the NBA.
 While NBA teams are more competitively matched, some college matchups are extremely lopsided.
 It’s like college football, where bettors can see spreads as high as 20-30 points.

 The total is the amount scored by both teams in the game.
 It also includes overtime.
 Players can bet the under or over on the bookmaker’s odds.
 Spreads can be rather high due to the gap in talent between the teams, but this is not the case when it comes to totals.
 As a whole, the talent is still considerably worse than the NBA.
 This is the opposite of college football, where the lack of talent and rules of the game make totals much higher than those in the NFL.

-College totals will usually range in the 130 to 150 range, but can go as high as 180 when the bookmakers think a game will be especially high scoring.
+College totals will usually range in the 130 to 150 range but can go as high as 180 when the bookmakers think a game will be especially high scoring.
 They can also go as low as 110.
 There is rarely a total in the NBA that is lower than 170.

 College basketball teasers work the same way they do in other sports.
 Players will add points to their side of the total or point spread but have to win all of the legs of the bet to cash.
 Just like parlays, in the event of a push, most sites will drop the teaser to a lesser number of teams.

 Basketball teasers usually range from 4 to 6 points, but many sites offer basketball teasers up to 12 points.
 The number of teams that players must bet is a minimum of two teams, but a maximum of up to 15 teams on some sites.

 Like most expanded markets for college basketball, there are plenty more options around tournament time.
 Nightly college basketball props are rather rare at most US-facing sportsbooks, but some sites may offer nightly props on televised games or high-profile matchups.
 Of course, when it comes to March, there’s plenty of action.
 There are many player and team props surrounding much of the Road to the Final Four.
 These may focus on a player’s points plus rebounds or pit different players against each other.
 There are also team props.
 The possibilities are endless and up to the oddsmakers of each book.

 Every sport is available for live betting these days, and college basketball is no exception.
 Of course, as with just about everything else associated with college basketball, live betting peaks in March during the NCAA Tournament.
 However, depending on your preferred NCAA basketball betting sites, you should have access to live betting options throughout the season.